10 things to do in London in June

-Around the end of June takes place the Peckham Salvage Yard, the largest outdoor vintage market in South London.
-Located in Copeland Park, this market is a great opportunity if you like shopping or if you are a lover of antiques, as you can find all kinds of objects, from twentieth century furniture, to ceramic items through recovered French ornaments, textiles and even electrical items from the atomic era among many others.
+Around the end of June takes place the Peckham Salvage Yard, the largest outdoor vintage market in all of South London.
+Located in Copeland Park, this market is a great opportunity if you like shopping or if you are a lover of antiques, as you can find everything from 20th century furniture, to ceramic items to recovered French ornaments, textiles and even electrical items from the atomic era among many others.

-There will also be stalls where you can enjoy the best London coffee while you take a break from your morning of shopping.
+There will also be stalls where you can enjoy the best London coffee while you take a break from your morning's shopping.

 5 Go to a concert at the Hampton Court Palace Festival

 Londoners like to take advantage of the good weather with the arrival of summer and what better plan than an outdoor music festival?
 The Hampton Court Festival offers its visitors a dose of good music.
 The festival usually takes place at the beginning of the month at the impressive Henry VIII Palace, where you can also enjoy its majestic gardens, as you can bring your own food and have a picnic before the concerts.
 However, if you prefer, there will also be food stalls and bars within the grounds where you can try refreshing drinks and fill your stomach with delicious street food.
 Check the exact date for the next one here.

 London has a large number of green spaces and gardens that are normally closed to the public but for two days a year in June they are open for all to enjoy.